RobinL/splink_udfs/README.md

 Computes the Damerau-Levenshtein distance between two strings.
 This extends the Levenshtein distance by also allowing transposition of two adjacent characters as a single edit operation, making it more suitable for detecting common typing errors.

-Like the Levenshtein function, it has two variants:
+Like the rapidfuzz_levenshtein function, it has two variants:
 - Two-argument version: Returns the exact Damerau-Levenshtein distance
 - Three-argument version: Returns the distance capped at the specified threshold